Sakrac/x65/README.md

 Fish food!
 Assembler has all important features and switching to make a 6502 project for more testing.
 Currently the assembler is in a limited release.
 Primarily tested with personal archive of sources written for Kick assmebler, DASM, TASM, XASM, etc. and passing most of Apple II Prince of Persia and Pinball Construction set.

 **TODO**
+* OMF export for Apple II GS/OS executables
+* Hierarchical cycle timing in list file
 * irp (indefinite repeat)

 **FIXED**
+* First pass cycle timing in listing file for 6502 targets
+* Enums can have comments
+* XREF required to reference XDEF symbols in object files (.x65)
 * Nested scopes and label pools broke recently and was fixed, section alignment wasn't working.
 * Link file issues fixed, added a dump tool to show the contents of object files for debugging.
 * Rastan for Apple II gs assembles and links.